Prateek-Gitlab/HealthProcure/DESIGN_SYSTEM.md

 - Typography: Apply new hierarchy classes
 - Spacing: Use new spacing utilities

-This design system provides a solid foundation for consistent, accessible, and beautiful user interfaces across the HealthProcure application.
+This design system provides a solid foundation for consistent, accessible, and beautiful user interfaces across the HealthProcure application, with a focus on professional healthcare environments and optimal readability.